orestbida/cookieconsent/docs/reference/configuration-reference.md

 - **Details**:

-    The parameter `modalName` equals to one of the following values:
+    `modalName` equals to one of the following values:
     * `'consentModal'`
     * `'preferencesModal'`